 Other factors such as weather, remoteness and the local availability of rescue systems are also taken into account.
-Again, it is not uncommon to be asked for proof of insurance whilst on the mountain so have your Dogtag on you at all times.
+Again, it is not uncommon to be asked for proof of insurance whilst on the mountain so have your DOGTAG policy information on you at all times.

-However we regularly get asked if a tour giude can call in ahelicopter without contacting us first.
-Here's our position on helicopter rescue:
+However we regularly get asked if a tour guide can call in a helicopter without contacting us first.
+Here’s our position on helicopter rescue:

-With DOGTAG, Search and Rescue is covered as part of the emergency medical section of cover.
-Where it is possible, you or your representative must contact us prior to calling in 3rd-party evacuation services.
-Where it is impossible to contact us prior to calling in 3rd-party evacuation services then as long as the evacuation is for emergency medical purposes only cover would be provided.
+With DOGTAG, medical rescue is covered as part of the emergency medical section of cover.
+Where it is possible, you, someone travelling with you or your representative should contact us before calling in a 3rd-party evacuation services, this is because we may be able to arrange appropriate assistance for you straightaway.
+Where it is impossible to contact us before calling in a 3rd-party evacuation services, then as long as the evacuation is for emergency medical reasons only, cover would be considered.